Updated: Apr 4

 Last night I watched a video on YouTube that caught my attention.
 A sad, yet enlightening story, which got me wondering and questioning my very self beyond the norm.

-In this story, a very wealthy man, with a lavish life and all he could wish for at the tip of his hands, decided, one day, to journey out of his motherland, on a trip by sea.
+In this story, a very wealthy man, with a lavish life and all he could wish for at the tip of his hands, decided, one day, to journey out of his motherland on a trip by sea.
 The trip was planned and the date of departure arrived as planned.
-He boarded and away they sailed, on his very own Yacht.
+He boarded and away they sailed, on his very own yacht.
 The first few days went well without incident.
-On the 5th day though, a storm, unexpected and unprepared for, hit with might.
-The Yacht was wrecked and lives lost.
+On the 5th day, though, a storm, unexpected and unprepared for, hit with might.
+The Yacht was wrecked and lives were lost.
 By some luck, the wealthy man survived, though in poor health and having lost all his belongings.
-His clothing, devices, and documents, sunken and forever lost.
+His clothing, devices, and documents were sunken and lost forever.
 Only his life, at this point, was what he owned.

 Hanging by a thread for dear life, all he wished for was rescue and survival.
 After a day or two of floating at sea, unconscious, he washed up on a bank in some backward country, where he received medical attention and had life restored.

 Other than that, this place offered him nothing of the life he was used to.
 After trying all he could to get help in establishing communications with his family and friends back home, as well as to prove he was rich and had just been in a wreck, to no avail, trying anymore seemed hopeless.
 He had to find a way to survive the days until he could return home.